USER MANUAL

 Below the filters on the left side, your bookmarks are displayed as rows organized by video.
 Each row shows the video name on the left, followed by three columns showing how many times that video has been used in compilations, how many bookmarked scenes it has, and what quality the video is.
 If a video file is unavailable because it was moved, deleted, or the drive is offline, the row appears dimmed and shows Off for the quality.
 On the right side of each row are three buttons.
 The play button opens that video in fullscreen mode so you can add, edit, or remove bookmarks, then returns you to the compilation screen when you exit fullscreen.
 The X button deletes all bookmarks for that video.
 The chevron button expands the row to show all the individual bookmarked moments as thumbnail tiles.

-When you click a row to expand it, you'll see thumbnail tiles for each bookmarked moment.
+When you click the chevron to expand a row, you'll see thumbnail tiles for each bookmarked moment.
 Each tile shows a preview image of that moment.
 Below the thumbnail is the scene timestamp showing where in the video that bookmark is located, the video name, and how many times that specific bookmark has been used in compilations.
 When you click a tile, it gets selected and added to the scene tray and a checkmark appears on it.
 You can also drag the bookmark into the Scene Tray.
 The tile also highlights with an orange border and checkmark to show it's selected.
 You can click it again to deselect it.
 On the right side of the screen is the Scene Tray, which shows all your selected bookmarks as small chips with thumbnails, scene timestamps, and video names.
 Each chip has an X button to remove it from your selection.
 Below the Scene Tray, a quality status indicator shows whether your selection is compatible across clips.
 If all your selected bookmarks are the same quality (4K, 1080p, 720p, or SD), it shows a green checkmark with All Same Quality.
 If you've mixed different video qualities, it shows a yellow warning triangle with Mixed Quality, because your final export will be limited to the lowest quality in your selection.
 When you select a bookmark that's lower quality than what you already have, a warning banner appears at the top explaining that this will limit your export quality, giving you the option to cancel or continue.
 You can check a box on the warning to stop seeing it for the rest of your session.

 Screen 2 - Clip Editor